Bugatti Automobiles: La Voiture Noire

-The La Voiture Noire (The Black Car) was a special edition car built and sold by Bugatti in 2019.
-It was presented at the 2019 Geneva Motor Show.
+The La Voiture Noire (The Black Car) is a one-off special edition model based on the Chiron and introduced in 2019 at the Geneva Motor Show.
 The car pays homage to the legendary 'missing' Bugatti Type 57 SC Atlantic of Jean Bugatti.
-Only 1 of these cars was built and sold for a price of $12.5 million; making it the most expensive new car ever sold.
+It was sold for US$ 13.4 million, making it the third most expensive car sold first-hand.